EarthSky // Interviews // Earth By Jorge Salazar May 10, 2010

-Vicky Pope responds to critics of computer models for climate
+Vicky Pope responds to computer models for climate

 Vicky Pope: We can look at the range of possible outcomes.
 We’re not saying that there is only one possible future if you do a particular emissions level.
 We’re saying that there’s a range of possible futures, and that range is representative of the uncertainty in the science.